 If you need help figuring out what works best for you, meet with the staff at the Learning Strategies Center.
 This excellent resource can help you become more organized and efficient.

-When we’re busy, it can be tempting to skimp on sleep.
-But a lack of sleep can increase anxiety, irritability, inability to concentrate, and depression.
-Getting 7-9 hours of sleep each night is one of the most important things you can do to protect your mental health and improve your academic performance.
+Getting 7-9 hours of sleep each night (yes, really!) is one of the most important things you can do to protect your mental health and improve your academic performance.
+When we’re busy, it can be tempting to skimp on sleep, but a lack of sleep can increase anxiety, irritability, inability to concentrate, and depression.
 Learn about ways to improve your “sleep hygiene” on our Sleep page.

 4. Refuse to play the stress game

 Sometimes we wear our busyness like a badge of honor, and compete with each other about who’s more stressed.
 Remember that stress diminishes your performance level and ability to cope with the regular ups and downs of life.
 For more, check out our Stress Management page.

 5. Protect your immune system

 6. Move your body

 Exercise – even taking a brisk walk – directly affects the brain, and is a great way to relieve stress and improve mental health.
 In the short-term, exercise can improve our mood by stimulating the body’s feel-good hormones.
 Recent research shows that regular exercise can be highly effective at reducing depression, anxiety, and other mental health conditions.
 Cornell Recreational Services offers numerous opportunities each week, including some free options.